 Where a period of UK homestay lasts 28 days or more for a child aged under 16, or under 18 for a child with SEND, this may amount to private fostering under the Children Act 1989.
-Where the school becomes aware of a pupil being privately fostered, they will notify the LA as soon as possible to allow the LA to conduct any necessary checks.
+Where the school becomes aware of a child being privately fostered, they will notify the LA as soon as possible to allow the LA to conduct any necessary checks.

-16. [Updated] Concerns about Pupils
+16. Concerns about Children

-If a member of staff has any concern about a pupil's welfare, or a pupil has reported a safeguarding concern in relation to themselves or a peer, they will act on them immediately by speaking to the DSL or deputy DSLs.
+If a member of staff has any concern about a child's welfare, or a child has reported a safeguarding concern in relation to themselves or a peer, they will act on them immediately by speaking to the DSL or deputy DSLs.

-[New] Staff will be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
-Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a pupil.
+Staff will be aware that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
+Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a child.

-All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in the communication and confidentiality section of this policy.
+All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in the Communication and confidentiality section of this policy.

-Where the DSL is not available to discuss the concern with, staff members will contact the deputy DSLs with the matter.
-If a referral is made about a pupil by anyone other than the DSL, the DSL will be informed as soon as possible.
+Where the DSL is not available to discuss the concern, staff members will contact the deputy DSLs with the matter.
+If a referral is made about a child by anyone other than the DSL, the DSL will be informed as soon as possible.

 The LA will make a decision regarding what action is required within one working day of the referral being made and will notify the referrer.
-Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil.
-If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil.
+Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the child.
+If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the child.

 If early help is appropriate, the case will be kept under constant review.
-If the pupil's situation does not improve, a referral will be considered.
-All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely on CPOMS.
+If the child's situation does not improve, a referral will be considered.
+All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL/DDSL and kept securely as part of the child's CPOMS record

-If a pupil is in immediate danger, a referral will be made to CSCS and/or the police immediately.
-If a pupil has committed a crime, such as sexual violence, the police will be notified without delay.
+If a child is in immediate danger, a referral will be made to CSCS and/or the police immediately.
+If a child has committed a crime, such as sexual violence, the police will be notified without delay.

-Where there are safeguarding concerns, the school will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views.
-When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the pupil feels like they are being listened to and believed.
+Where there are safeguarding concerns, the school will ensure that the child's wishes are always taken into account, and that there are systems available for children to provide feedback and express their views.
+When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the child feels like they are being listened to and believed.